maniartech/signals/README.md

 At ManiarTech®, we have a team of Golang experts who are well-versed in all facets of the technology.

 In short, if you're looking for experts to assist you with Golang-related projects, don't hesitate to get in touch with us.
 Send an email to contact@maniartech.com to get in touch.

+## 👉🏼 Is your degree of expertise sufficient to qualify you as a "Expert Golang Developer"? 👈🏼 ##

+If so, you may be interested in the challenging and rewarding work that is waiting for you.
+Use careers@maniartech.com to submit your resume.